callahanchris/callahanchris.github.io/source/_posts/2014-09-13-china-map-project-part-4-introducing-polymorphism.markdown

 end
 ```

-and replaced the original chunk of code with a call to this method:
+and replaced the original chunk of code with a call to the extracted method:

 ```ruby
 def compute